databio/pepatac/README.md

 This enables you to adjust your computing preferences on-the-fly when you run a project.

 The complete description of setting up `looper` to use `PEPENV` is generic to any pipeline, and therefore omitted from this readme.
-If you want to use `looper` with containers or clusters, you should consulte the complete docs in the [pepenv readme](https://github.com/pepkit/pepenv).
+If you want to use `looper` with containers or clusters, you should consult the complete docs in the [pepenv readme](https://github.com/pepkit/pepenv).
 Further instructions can also be found in the documentation on [configuring looper to use a cluster](http://looper.readthedocs.io/en/latest/cluster-computing.html) and [configuring looper to use linux containers](https://looper.readthedocs.io/en/dev/containers.html).

 # 6. Outline of analysis steps